 The powdered form of ginger is what’s used for pumpkin pie spice (ginger powder is simply dried and ground ginger root.)

-Ginger tastes pungent and spicy, adding a nice welcome kick to your pumpkin pie spice blend.
+It tastes pungent and spicy, adding a nice welcome kick to your pumpkin pie spice blend.

 More About Ginger